kemoulee/kemoulee.github.io/index.md

 ## News

 - **[Sept.
 2024]** One paper about adversarial training is accepted to NeurIPS 2024.
 - **[Sept.
-2024]** Our team wins the championship (1/706) at the Global Multimedia Deepfake Detection Challenge (Image Track) on the 2024 Inclusion Conference on the Bund!
+2024]** Our team wins the championship (1/706) at the Global Multimedia Deepfake Detection Challenge (Image Track) on the 2024 Inclusion Conference on the Bund.
 - **[Dec.
 2023]** One paper about label-noise learning is accepted to AAAI 2024 (Oral).

 {% include_relative _includes/publications.md %}